zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 # Create an AI agent

 In this exercise you will explore using built-in tools in Azure AI Foundry to connect to knowledge sources and interpret code.
-Then, you'll develop a basic agent in Python or C# (C# coming soon).
+Then, you'll develop a basic agent in Python.

 This exercise should take approximately **30** minutes to complete.

-## Before you start

-To complete this exercise, you'll need:

-- An Azure subscription.
-If you don't already have one, you can [sign up for one](https://azure.microsoft.com/?azure-portal=true).

 ## Create an Azure AI Foundry project and deploy a model